Teng (mythology): Te

-The earliest occurrence of 螣 means te "a plant pest" instead of teng "a flying dragon".
+The earliest occurrence of 螣 means "a plant pest" and is pronounced in modern Mandarin Chinese as te instead of teng "a flying dragon".
 The (ca. 6th century BCE) Shijing (212 大田) describes farmers removing plant pests called and in fields of grain.
 These Shijing names rhyme, and Bernhard Karlgren reconstructed them as Old Chinese *d'ək 螣 and *dz'ək 賊.
 The Mao Commentary glosses four insects; the eats hearts, the eats leaves, the eats roots, and the eats joints.
 Compare these translations: